Scifabric/pybossa/doc/customizing.rst

 Enabling the Flickr Task importer
 =================================

-PyBossa has several different types of built-in importers.
+PYBOSSA has several different types of built-in importers.
 Users can use them to import tasks for their projects directly from the Web interface.
 However, using the Flickr one requires an API key and shared secret from Flickr in order to communicate with the service.